frankbraun/codechain/README.md

 ### Out of scope

 - Source code management.
 Git and other VCS systems are good for that, Codechain can be used alongside them and solves a different problem.
 - Single source of truth (SSOT).
 Codechain requires a SSOT to distribute the current hash chain head, but that's outside of the scope for now.
   DNS (plus DNSCrypt) or DNSSEC could be used.
 Gossiping of the current head would also work.
-- Code distribution.
+- Code distribution (minimal support is provided via `codechain createdist` and `codechain apply -f`).

 ### Acknowledgments